dennykane/LOTW/README.md

 is currently 'util.BinView' (code at [root/code/apps/util/BinView.js](https://github.com/linuxontheweb/lotw/tree/main/root/code/apps/util/BinView.js)).

-2) Using the command `$ open path/to/somefile.ext` in the Terminal.
+2) Using the command `$ open path/to/somefile.ext` in the terminal.

-3) Creating an application icon via the Terminal like this: `$ mkappicon audio.Synth > ~/Desktop/MyAppIcon.app`, and then using either of the above methods to open the application.
+3) Creating an application icon via the terminal like this: `$ mkappicon audio.Synth > ~/Desktop/MyAppIcon.app`, and then using either of the above methods to open the application.

-4) Opening the application directly with the 'app' command like such: `$ app audio.Synth`.
+4) Opening the application directly with the `app` command like such: `$ app audio.Synth`.
 This method allows for tab completion of the command's argument, making it a *very* simple way to search for available applications.